- Play with Mods

 Play with Mods

 Daggerfall Unity includes modding support.
-A mod for Daggerfall Unity has .dfmod extension and it can include different varieties of assets, including scripts.
-This make them a powerful tool as mods can interact directly with the core game and affects game behaviour, as well as add new features on top of the solid base provided by Unity and DTFU.
+A mod for Daggerfall Unity has .dfmod extension and it can contain different kinds of assets, including C# scripts.
+Mods can interact directly with the core game and affects many aspects of the game, as well as add new features on top of Unity and Daggerfall Tools for Unity.

 Mods benefit of an integrated replacement framework which provide artists a code-free platform for graphic improvements of the original Daggerfall; this avoid any incompatibility and make use of the load order to smoothly handle duplicates.
 Certain assets, such as textures, sounds and music and even new quest files, can also be imported directly from folders on disk as loose files.

-Finally, several mods created for the dos game are still functional with Daggerfall Unity since the original assets are accessed; other mods may be not compatible or simply obsolete.
+Finally, several mods created for the dos game are still functional with Daggerfall Unity since the original assets are accessed; other mods may be not compatible or are simply made obsolete.